crawl/crawl/crawl-ref/docs/crawl_manual.rst

    back into action; and though their arms can fly in a whir of destruction, it takes quite a bit of swinging to rev them up to that speed.

-   Even so, a true Coglin would never criticize their creation.
+   Even so, a true Coglin would never criticise their creation.
 They believe that spirits of steel and sandalwood come to rest within every thing that draws blood, slowly and carefully re-attuning their exoskeletons to those spirits whenever they wield or remove weapons.
 Never scorn the spirits!